LBA BeyondCosmetology on Louisville Beauty Academy

 • Long-term regulatory risk

-LBA operates debt-free by design.
+LBA operates lower-debt by design.

 This protects: